 Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

-Load Balancers are an integral part of any datacenters and most of the enterprise applications are usually clustered for high availability and load distribution.
-Choice of the load balancer becomes very critical when applications are distributed across Datacenters/Cloud.
+Load balancers are an integral part of any data center, and most of the enterprise applications are clustered for high availability and load distribution.
+The choice of the load balancer becomes very critical when applications are distributed across data centers/clouds.

-This blog series is focused on demonstrating how can we leverage Avi Load Balancer (NSX ALB) for local/global load balancing for Enterprise applications in VMC on AWS.
+This blog series is focused on demonstrating how we can leverage Avi Load Balancer for local/global load-balancing applications in VMC on AWS.

-If you are new to Avi Load Balancer, then I will encourage you to learn about this product first.
-Here is the link to the official documentation for Avi Load Balancer
+If you are new to Avi Load Balancer, then I encourage you to learn about this product first.
+Here is the link to the official documentation for the Avi Load Balancer

-Also, I have written few articles around this topic and you can read them from the below links:
+Also, I have written a few articles around this topic, and you can read them from the links below:

 1: Avi Load Balancer Architecture